evidentlyai/evidently/docs/book/get-started/quickstart-llm.md

 # 2. Import the toy dataset

 Import a toy dataset with e-commerce reviews.
+It contains a column with "Review_Text" that you'll analyze.

 ```python
 reviews_data = datasets.fetch_openml(name='Womens-E-Commerce-Clothing-Reviews', version=2, as_frame='auto')
 reviews = reviews_data.frame[:100]
 ```

 # 3. Run the evals

-Run a basic evaluation Preset to check text sentiment (on a scale of -1 to 1), text length, etc., for the "Reviews" column.
+Run an evaluation Preset to check basic text descriptive text properties:
+* text sentiment (on a scale of -1 to 1)
+* text length (number of symbols)
+* number of sentences in a text
+* percentage of out-of-vocabulary words (scale 0 to 100)
+* percentage of non-letter characters (scale 0 to 100)

 ```python
 text_evals_report = Report(metrics=[